High Sensitivity Troponin Testing

 How often is serial troponin testing needed with hsTn to rule out acute MI (every 2, 4, 6, or 8 hours)?

-- 1/5 of patients with AMI will have a normal hsTn at presentation and should have repeat testing
+- 1/5 of patients with normal hsTn at presentation will be diagnosed with AMI on repeat testing 4

-- Dr Louise Cullen et al have recently published a paper:
+- Dr Louise Cullen et al have recently published a paper:5

 - 1,635 patients with 30 day follow up for Major Adverse Cardiac Events (MACE)

 - Non-ischemic ECG, TIMI of 0, and negative hsTn (0 and 2 hours): 0% MACE with Sens 100%, Spec 23.1%, NPV 100%